- Your CONNECTION SESSION -

-I schedule my Connection Sessions at various locations within 30 minutes of New Paltz, NY.
-I am always down to travel to a farther location that means something to you and would be happy to email you an estimated price for travel beyond 30 miles.
+I schedule these Sessions at various locations within 30 minutes of New Paltz, NY.
+I am always down to travel farther to a location that means something to you and would be happy to email you an estimated price for travel beyond 30 miles.
 On the other end, I have countless rad locations near by, some of which I have never taken anyone to shoot!

 If you have a busy work schedule, you may want to schedule your session in the summer months, when the days are longer and the sun sets around 8:30-9:00.

 Scheduling a date for your Connection Session will vary depending on what you would like to use the photos for.
-Save The Date’s are pre-invitations that are sent out at least 6 months before the wedding.
-Since the average time to edit Connections is 2-3 weeks, I recommend scheduling your session at least seven months out from your wedding date for Save The Date purposes.
+Save The Date’s are pre-invitations that are sent out between 4 to 6 months before the wedding.
+Since the average time to edit Connections is 3-4 weeks, I recommend scheduling your session at least seven months out from your wedding date for Save The Date purposes.

-When ordering a Guest Book or Engagement Album to display at the wedding, we recommend scheduling the session at least 2 months before the wedding.
+When ordering a Guest Book or Engagement Album to display at the wedding, I recommend scheduling the session at least 3 months before the wedding.
 You may also want to shoot in a different season than your wedding for a variety of overall images.
 My schedule fills up quickly so it’s never too early to put a date on the calendar!

 These sessions are really just about celebrating your love and life together.
 It’s a chance to capture moments that show who you are, embrace your individuality, showcase creativity and illustrate the love you share.

 Once I start shooting, I'll be directing you and helping you out with some guidance about what to do.
-It's going to be SUPER awkward (just kidding).
-If you're nervous, no need to worry.
-I'm not expecting you to show up and model for me, I'll totally help you out without it being posey and cheesy.
-Nothing you see here is posed, just some gentle guidance to allow you to be you.
+If you're nervous- there's no need to worry.
+I'm not expecting you to show up and model for me.

 After the session I am always open to any feedback you may have in case we need to change anything for the wedding day portraits.